Table of Contents

 - Class I MHC-mediated immune reaction:

-à During a virus infection, viruses infiltrate the cells of the body and synthesize protein complexes that in turn are transferred to a class I MHC molecule.
-Cytotoxic T lymphocytes recognize the change of the MHC complex and destroy the degenerated cell.
+During a virus infection, viruses infiltrate the cells of the body and synthesize protein complexes that, in turn, are transferred to a class I MHC molecule.
+Cytotoxic T-lymphocytes recognize the change of the MHC complex and destroy the degenerated cell.

 - Class II MHC-mediated immune response:

-à Class II MHC proteins are located on the surface of antigen-presenting cells and can bind foreign antigens prior to internalizing them into the endosome.
-Thereby, fragments of the antigens enter the class II MHC complex which is then recognized by helper T cells.
-After that, the helper T cells initiate the specific immune response to the recognized antigen.
+Class II MHC proteins are located on the surface of antigen-presenting cells and can bind foreign antigens prior to internalizing them into the endosome.
+Thereby, fragments of the antigens enter the class II MHC complex, which is then recognized by helper T-cells.
+After that, the helper T-cells initiate the specific immune response to the recognized antigen.

 Classification according to involved components

-In medicine, there is an important distinction made in the classification according to involved components between the cellular and the humoral immune response.
+In medicine, the classification according to involved components makes an important distinction between the cellular and the humoral immune response.

 Cellular immune response